carcaschoi/tinfoil-json/README.md

 ```
 Video: https://youtu.be/Q3yk6vzCA1E

 NOTES: You can reopen tinfoil for few more times if tinfoil crashes after adding ultimate server.
-Or just add them one by one

 ## Credits (Click them to their discord channel)
 * [stealth shop](https://discord.gg/EZMAupDvWE)